Fast & Furious actress makes controversial statement about Hollywood

-Fast and Furious is a huge franchise, the evolution from street racing to action epics has taken the movie saga to the top of the box office.
-The actress of the films, Michelle Rodriguez gave a critique on the evolution of Hollywood.
+Fast & Furious is a huge franchise, the evolution from street racing to action-packed peaks has taken the movie saga to the top of the box office.
+The actress of the films, Michelle Rodriguez gave a critique of the evolution of Hollywood.

-Letty Ortiz in the Fast and the Furious films, starred in several productions in American cinema, the most recent being the new fantasy film Dungeons and Dragons, and the tenth continuation of the action saga on wheels.
+Letty Ortiz in the Fast and the Furious films, has starred in several productions in American cinema, the most recent being the new fantasy film Dungeons and Dragons, and the tenth continuation of the saga of action on wheels.

-Fast and Furious is known for using a lot of real explosions and acrobatics on camera, but even so, Rodriguez must consider this realistic factor in the saga very positive for her portrayal as an actress.
+The Fast and the Furious is known for using a lot of real explosions and acrobatics on camera, but even so, Rodriguez must consider this realistic factor in the saga very positive for his portrayal as an actress.

 More on Fast and Furious 10

-Fast and Furious 10 is being directed by Louis Leterrier, who arrived to replace Justin Lin, who abandoned the project due to possible conflicts with star Vin Diesel.
+Fast and Furious 10 is being directed by Louis Leterrier, who arrived to replace Justin Lin, who dropped out of the project due to possible conflicts with star Vin Diesel.

-The cast of Fast and Furious 10 will feature several new features, such as Jason Momoa, from Aquaman, and Brie Larson, from Captain Marvel.
+The cast of Fast and Furious 10 has several new features, such as Jason Momoa, from Aquaman, and Brie Larson, from Capit Marvel.

 With no synopsis revealed, the film promises to be one of the final chapters of the saga.